EwoutWal/ANTLR-Extractor/README.md

-# ANTLR-Extractor
+# Rosetta ANTLR: Ultimate Grammar Extractor
-ANTLR4 to BGF++ extractor research project
+ANTLR4 to BGF++ extractor, created for a Bachelor research project at the University of Twente